Trout HR 7th game in a row; Guardians beat Angels, pad lead

 Amed Rosario doubled home Steven Kwan with the go-ahead run in the seventh for Cleveland, which increased its advantage to three games over the Chicago White Sox and five games over third-place Minnesota.

+“We’ve got some work to do to clinch the thing, but I think we’ve been working the right way all season,” said Guardians catcher Austin Hedges, who hit a two-run double.
+“We’re a team that does get the big hit.”

-The game featured a strange sequence in the seventh when Cleveland manager Terry Francona and Angels interim manager Phil Nevin were both ejected without a pitch being thrown in-between the tossings.
+The game featured a strange sequence in the seventh when Cleveland manager Terry Francona and Angels interim manager Phil Nevin were both ejected without a pitch being thrown in-between.

-Trout’s 35th homer of the season came in the fifth.
-The three-time AL MVP connected off Konnor Pilkington for a 422-foot drive to dead center at Progressive Field.

-Trout can match the mark on Tuesday night when the Angels continue their series with the Guardians.
+“Truth be told, I don’t know what was going through my mind, and I don’t like that,” Francona said.

+Nevin agreed that Francona signaled for a replay challenge in time, but Kulpa didn’t see the gesture.
+Tepera said both he and Kulpa apologized for their disagreement between innings.

 Enyel De Los Santos (4-0) worked a scoreless seventh for the win and Emmanuel Clase pitched a perfect ninth for his MLB-best 34th save.
 Aaron Loup (0-5) surrendered Rosario’s RBI double.